Consulting with partners

 - Collaborating: we don’t do this work alone: overview of 18F’s approach to collaborating with partners

 - Introduction to Consulting Foundations: in-depth exploration of the animating values of good consultants and a framework for thinking about consulting work

 - Consulting engineering guide: overview of consulting from an engineer’s viewpoint

-- #wg-consulting: an 18F community of practice focused on improving our skills as consultants
+- #c-consulting: an 18F community of practice focused on improving our skills as consultants